alkampfergit/personal-blog/codewrecks/content/post/old/2009/07/execute-custom-code-during-tfs-build.md

 ---
 At this point I explained how to setup a build, and how to fully customize it editing the msbuild file to execute some tasks, like open an issue when one or more test fail.

-Another interesting stuff to explain is how to execute custom code during the build, to demonstrate this concept Iâ€™ll show how to tweet a warning message when test phase fails.
+Another interesting stuff to explain is how to execute custom code during the build, to demonstrate this concept I'll show how to tweet a warning message when test phase fails.
 To execute custom code you simply need to create a custom msbuild task that does everything you want, then you simply need to call this custom task in the build script.
 The first step is creating the task.

 {{< highlight CSharp "linenos=table,linenostart=1" >}}
 public class TweetTask : Task